Skekdog/TT3-Docs/docs/Gamemodes/Items/GunWeaponDefinition.md

 `Type: number?`

 The vertical recoil, in arbitrary units.
 For reference, the HUGE has a RecoilY of 2.0, and the G18 has a RecoilY of 0.8.

+### IsPhysicallySimulated

+`Type: boolean?`

+If true, the projectile will be simulated by the physics engine.
+Defaults to `false`, meaning weapons are hitscan.
+If `true`, `Projectile` and `ProjectileSpeed` are required.

 ## Hooks